Page

 Page shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Page is notably high, with 45.6% of residents aged 15+ holding university qualifications compared to the national average of 30.4%.
-Bachelor degrees are most common at 25.9%, followed by postgraduate qualifications (14.6%) and graduate diplomas (5.1%).
-Vocational credentials are also prevalent, with 25.7% of residents aged 15+ holding such qualifications – advanced diplomas (10.1%) and certificates (15.6%).
-Educational participation is high, with 31.1% of residents currently enrolled in formal education.
+Educational attainment in Page is notably higher than national averages.
+As of 2021, 45.6% of residents aged 15 and above hold university qualifications, compared to the Australian average of 30.4%.
+Bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications (14.6%) and graduate diplomas (5.1%).
+Vocational credentials are also prevalent, with 25.7% of residents holding such qualifications – advanced diplomas account for 10.1%, while certificates make up 15.6%.

 Frequently Asked Questions - Education